 supervisory (nonproduction) to nonsupervisory (production) worker average weekly hours

 ratios.
-(Both types of adjustment ratios are shown and described in more detail below.)
+(Both types of adjustment ratios are described in more detail below.)

 The resulting wage and salary worker hours data are displayed in this table: